Prince William Is Supportive Of Kate Middleton’s Parents Amid Rumors Of Business Trouble

 Party Pieces is said to be worth over $30 million, and the family is said to live quite comfortably in the village of Bucklebury, in Berkshire.

-The sudden rumors of financial trouble could prove especially embarrassing to Carole Middleton who recently gave several interviews as part of the 30th-anniversary celebration of her business, telling magazines like Good Housekeeping that she continues to include the whole family in the business, including her three children.
+The sudden rumors of financial trouble could prove especially embarrassing to Carole Middleton, who recently gave several interviews as part of the 30th-anniversary celebration of her business, telling magazines like Good Housekeeping that she continues to include the whole family in the business, including her three children.

 “Because they [the children] all grew up with me working, Party Pieces has been very much part of our lives and what we talked about.
 I still ask their advice and say ‘What do you think of this?”